Sverok: Funding and economy of Sverok

-The board members are all volunteers and do not receive any financial reimbursement for their work.
-Depending on the district, they're responsible for an annual budget of €6 500 to €100 000.

-Some districts also have staff, a regional consultant, who are a part of a new initiative that began in August 2014.
-Their role is to aid the board members in their district, help local clubs and work with the coordination of activities in the district.

 How the money is spent differs greatly.
-Members in some (often rather densely populated) parts of the country prefer manned offices.
+Members in some (often rather densely populated) parts of the country prefer staffed offices.
 Other districts are spread out in such a fashion that it's nearly impossible to keep a central office; hence their organization is a lot more virtual by nature.
 Apart from rent and salaries, common ways to spend the money include subsidized trips to big gaming events, monetary support for local events and cheap-or-free storage or rental of equipment, among other things.
 Due to the very nature of this arrangement, things have a tendency to come and go —some years a particular district finds it fit to print a member magazine, other years not.

-Sverok Stockholm also has the means to print books, flyers, batch duplicate CDs and do DTP work in preparation thereof.